4-Ingredient Protein Chia Pudding (Single Serve & Batch Prep!)

 Ingredients & Testing Notes

-- Chia seeds: The chia seeds are the star ingredient in this recipe and help the chia pudding thicken & set.
+- Chia seeds: The chia seeds are the star ingredient in this recipe and help the chia pudding thicken & set, so don’t skip them or this recipe won’t work.

 - Milk: Any milk will work great in this recipe, so if you don’t prefer almond milk you can use any other milk you like.
 For a nut-free option, try hemp milk or oat milk instead.

-- Protein powder: You can use any protein powder you like the taste of.
+- Protein powder: Use any protein powder you like the taste of.
 I find whey protein powder produces the best consistency, but to keep this recipe vegan friendly, be sure to use a dairy-free, plant-based protein powder.
 You may need to adjust the amount of milk if using a plant-based protein powder.

 - Liquid sweetener of choice: The sweetener is totally optional in this recipe.
 I’ve used pure maple syrup before to make this recipe refined sugar free, but you could also use another liquid sweetener like honey, agave, coconut nectar or date syrup in its place.